3 Things To Consider Before Starting a Rural Business

 Are there already exising and established businesses nearby with which you would be competing?

-100% divided into too many slices may leave too small a piece of pie to make it worth eating.
+100% of a pie divided into too many slices may leave too small a piece to make it worth your while.

 #3 Ask the Experts